Abhranil2021/ChaabiAssignmentIITGuwahati_200108002/README.md

 ## Usage

+Here are the steps to run the API:
+1) Run the ```llm_qa.py``` file to load the embedding model, LLM and create the vector database
+2) Run the ```run_api.py``` file to load the API on local host to provide query input and obtain query output

+Note that loading models, generating embeddings and creating the vector database may take some time.
+It is recommended to use any available GPUs to speed up computations.

 ## Results
 We build a query engine on the data source (**bigBasketProducts.csv**) and tried a few questions relevant to it to test the pipeline.
 The results are as given below: